codepath/android_guides/Sending-and-Managing-Network-Requests.md

 			Bitmap bitmap = decodeBitmap(in);
 			// Return bitmap result
 			return bitmap;
 		}

+		// Fires after the task is completed, displaying the bitmap into the ImageView
+		@Override
+		protected void onPostExecute(Bitmap result) {
+			// Set bitmap image for the result ivBasicImage.setImageBitmap(result);
+		}

 		// Returns the URL object based on the address given